-For The Detail-Obsessed: Casefile This popular true crime podcast relies on the idea that facts, presented as evenly as possible, are really fucking scary.
+For the detail-obsessed: Casefile This popular true crime podcast relies on the idea that facts, presented as evenly as possible, are really fucking scary.
 There's no melodrama or frippery in this case-by-case analysis of crime.
 Each episode details a different case — an anonymous host recites a monologue about the situation and, if you're a details nerd, you'll be transfixed.
-Start with: "Case 13, the Family Court Murders"

 Photo: Courtesy of Tenderfoot.

-For The Serial Addict: Up And Vanished Delve into Georgia's oldest cold case with an in-depth investigation of the disappearance of Tara Grinstead, a southern beauty queen.
+For the Serial addict: Up And Vanished Delve into Georgia's oldest cold case with an in-depth investigation of the disappearance of Tara Grinstead, a southern beauty queen.
 Each episode explores a different corner of this erstwhile mystery.
 Unlike Serial, Up And Vanished is current, so you're better off if you catch up quickly.
 Documentary filmmaker Payne Lindsey makes the podcast as he investigates for a separate documentary and publishes episodes as soon as he is able.
 Think of this as a scrappy low-budget version of NPR's hit podcast.
-Start with: "Episode 1: Cold As Alaska"

 Photo: Courtesy Of

-For Those Who Love A Chuckle: My Favorite Murder The premise is simple: two gals gather to talk about their fave murders.
+For those who love to chuckle: My Favorite Murder The premise is simple: two gals gather to talk about their fave murders.
 No edits, no dramatizations of the past, and no interviews.
 Both hosts, Karen Kilgariff and Georgia Hardstark, are LA-based entertainers (Karen is a comedy writer; Georgia hosts a cooking show), so the banter is engaging, playful, and not all that detail-oriented.
 The hosts frequently do a segment called "correction corner" where they apologize their errors in the previous episode.
 One iTunes reviewer compares it to "high tea at a morgue."
 I might compare it to champagne at cemetery, but the image is accurate.
-Start with: "5 - Five Favorite Murders"

 Photo: Courtesy Of

-For Those Who Need An Expert: Sword And Scale It sells itself as an "immersive experience," which means sound effects, music, and all the atmospheric edits that will spook you in your car seat (or subway seat, depending on your commute.)
+For those who need an expert: Sword And Scale It sells itself as an "immersive experience," which means sound effects, music, and all the atmospheric edits that will spook you in your car seat (or subway seat, depending on your commute.)
 Each episode details a different type of crime — for example, episode two explores the phenomena of female serial killers.
 Experts provide more bone-chilling details on the topics.
-Start with: "Episode 3"